jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-20-sql-server-2017-with-virtualbox.md

 * Analysis Services
 * Integration Services

-Many features will not successfully install on Windows Server Core.
+Some features will not successfully install on Windows Server Core.
 You will get a rule check violation if you attempt to install unsupported features.
+If you need some of these features, you will need to get a proper copy of Windows Server 2016.

-Use the default instance.
+I use the default SQL Server instance.
+There is no reason to use a named instance on a virtual machine that has only one purpose.

 I use mixed-mode authentication.
-The SA password is `mySApassword*123`.
+My SA password is `mySApassword*123`.
 Again, put whatever you want here, as long as it's something you'll remember.
-I also add `BUILTIN\Administrators`.
+I also add the `BUILTIN\Administrators` group as SQL admins.

-If you include Analysis Services, be sure to add `BUILTIN\Administrators` as an admin there, as well.
+If you include Analysis Services, be sure to add the `BUILTIN\Administrators` group as admins there, as well.

 I leave all default folders and collation settings as-is.
+I enable Filestreams.

 Once the install completes, reboot the server.